For Booking: firstname.lastname@example.org | For Press: email@example.com

 In 2009, Abernathy transitioned his musical director talents to underground hip-hop heavyweight Black Milk.
 In addition to touring the US, Europe, and Australia with Black Milk, he has been featured on his last four albums: Tronic, A.O.T.Y., No Poison No Paradise, and If There's A Hell Below.
 Songs include: Reppin' For You, Oh Girl, Parallels, and Leave The Bones Behind.
 In 2012, Abernathy's band "Nat Turner" became Black Milk's backing band and he helped establish his live shows as one of the best in hip hop!

 In the Spring of 2015, Abernathy and his band Nat Turner opened up for Black Milk on his "Play Like Hell European Tour" to rave reviews from European audiences.
 Ab's aggressive combination of gospel-inspired vocals, tight change-ups, and raw funk vamps has been compared to D'angelo's Voodoo tour.
 Ab's performance on stage reveals his diligent study in the Prince and James Brown schools of showmanship.
-Abernathy co-produced his band Nat Turner's collaborative effort with Black Milk titled "The Rebellion Sessions" and has toured most of 2016 for the Rebellion Tour with Black Milk, to support the album.
-In addition, this summer he co-headlined the 2016 Pittsburgh International Jazz Festival with Chick Corea.
+Abernathy co-produced his band Nat Turner's collaborative effort with Black Milk titled "The Rebellion Sessions" and toured most of 2016 for the Rebellion Tour with Black Milk, to support the album.
+In addition, he co-headlined the 2016 Pittsburgh International Jazz Festival with Chick Corea.

 Fall of 2016, Abernathy released his solo album "Monologue," that was met with critical acclaim from the likes of Pitchfork, Bandcamp Daily, Soultracks, and Saint Heron.
 Abernathy joined Black Milk as an opening act to support Monologue on his winter European leg of The Rebellion Tour.
 Again, Abernathy was met with rave reviews.
 The momentum behind Monologue is still rolling as Abernathy has performed in numerous venues around the world since its debut including the prestigious John F. Kennedy Center in Washington DC as well a sold out show in Toyko, Japan, in the spring of 2017.